“He who doesn’t see the essence of books shall surely be ruled by those who find and value the real essence of books.”

 The first book on overlanding we came across, and our favorite, was in a guesthouse in Chiang Mai, in Thailand.
 I read it in one go and told Coen he’d love it too.
 After he had finished reading Who Needs a Road as well, Coen googled on Harold Stephens, better knowns as Steve, learned that he lived in Bangkok and got in touch with him.

 A few months later we Steve’s guests and listened to his fascinating adventures.
-Among the tales he shared were his adventures about being a mariner in China right after the war, a fascinating read by the way, and about Steve building his schooner that he eventually wrecked during a typhoon in the Pacific).
+Among the tales he shared were his adventures about being a mariner in China right after the war and about his building a schooner that he eventually wrecked during a typhoon in the Pacific.

 Atrapa tu Sueño was the first book we read in Spanish.
 When we started traveling in Argentina, ‘everybody’ asked if we knew the Zapps.
 The Zapps, it turned out, were what many considered to be the Argentinean pioneers in overlanding.
 They left in 2001, figuring it would take them 6 months and 2000 US dollars to drive to Alaska in a 1928 Graham Page.

-Their journey grew into a unique adventure that they detailed in this book, which was later published in an English version called Spark Your Dream.
+Their journey grew into a fantastic adventure that they detailed in this book, which was later published in an English version called Spark Your Dream.
 I love that title, as it captures so much more than the cliché “follow your dreams”.
 We got Atrapa tu Sueño as a gift from Argentinean friends and it was a motivating way to start reading in Spanish.
 The Zapps are still on the road, now including their four children.